R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

     }

     release {
-        // The enclave needs to be built in stages.
+        // To protect our release private key with an HSM, the enclave needs to be built in stages.
         // Firstly, build the signing material:
         //  ./gradlew prepareForSigning -PenclaveMode="Release"
         //